Confirm4Crit/awesome-lwc/README.md

 -   [LWC Component COVID19 ](https://github.com/arufian/LWC-Component-COVID19) (Alfian Busyro, [@arufian](https://github.com/arufian))

-    A LWC component that can be embedded into Account and Contact record page, which will show all COVID-19 statistics data based of Account's and Contact's respective country.
+    A component that can be embedded into Account and Contact record page, which will show all COVID-19 statistics data based of Account's and Contact's respective country.

 -   [LWC JS Button](https://github.com/surajp/lightning-js-button) ([@surajp](https://github.com/surajp))